alloy/no-slacking-on-pull-requests-bot/README.md

     ** API CALL: https://slack.com/api/chat.postMessage

 ### Run locally in Docker

-	docker build -t starter-node .`
+    $ docker build -t no-slacking-on-prs .
-	docker run --rm -it -e SLACK_TOKEN=<YOUR SLACK API TOKEN> starter-node
+    $ docker run --rm -it -e SLACK_TOKEN=<YOUR SLACK API TOKEN> no-slacking-on-prs

-### Run in BeepBoop
-If you have linked your local repo with the Beep Boop service (check [here](https://beepboophq.com/0_o/my-projects)), changes pushed to the remote master branch will automatically deploy.

-## Acknowledgements

-This code uses the [botkit](https://github.com/howdyai/botkit) npm module by the fine folks at Howdy.ai.
+_NOTE_: Because in this environment the BeepBoop key-value store is not available, nor write access to the file-system, the users database will be an in-memory one.

+If you need to inspect the built container, use the following command:

+    $ docker run --rm -it --entrypoint=/bin/bash no-slacking-on-prs

 ## License

-See the [LICENSE](LICENSE.md) file (MIT).
+See the [LICENSE](LICENSE) file (MIT).